Monday, August 7, 2017

 The second dive and snorkeling was excellent.
 Although only a short ride away from the first site, the coral here was vibrant, alive, multi-coloured and swarmed by fish and creatures in every nook and cranny.
 Two of the more interesting fish I saw were a stone fish and a lion fish.
 There were huge boulders and canyons here and we got to swim through multiple caves that were eerie and full of fish.
 We hit a maximum depth of 60 feet and stayed down for 50 minutes.
 There was only one other diver in my group and we didn’t run into many other divers until the end of the dive as the site itself was very large.
 Ana and the kids said the snorkeling was fantastic and they saw all sorts of fish including a puffer fish.

-We got back onboard and the crew helped me remove all the diving gear and they packed it all away, leaving us to grab a beer and sit back and enjoy the sunshine.
+We got back onboard and the crew helped me remove all the diving gear and they packed it away, leaving us to grab a beer and sit back and enjoy the sunshine.
 Although the boat didn’t look like much on the exterior, it really was a good dive boat is it had plenty of space, non-slippery wooden floors, a washroom, and reasonably comfortable seating.
-On the way back to the harbor I cracked out a cigar and sat on the back of the boat with my feet dangling in the water enjoying the view and having a chat with our divemaster about his diving experiences in the region.
+On the way back to the harbor I cracked out a cigar and sat on the back of the boat with my feet dangling in the water enjoying the view and having a chat with our Divemaster about his diving experiences in the region and beyond.

 The majority of the tourists here are Russians, and they are so easy to spot.
 To begin with, they never smile or laugh.
 In fact, when you pass them on the street they look as if they are about to punch you in the face – women and men.
 Russian tourists are split into two categories – Young and Old.
 Young Russians are generally tall and slim and they nearly all have striking blue eyes and are quite attractive.
 The men are so similar it is actually funny.
 They all have identical brush cuts, strong builds, wear thick gold or silver chains around their necks (often with a large medallion), and appear enraged.
 Also, they all wear speedos, or similar types of, form-fitting, snug, banana hammock trunks.
 I myself do wear a gold chain, and if I was a bit taller, a bit stockier, and much less happy I could almost be mistaken for a Russian - except that I’m not gifted with the abnormal testicular mass required to showcase that particular choice of beachwear.